Roboy/autonomous_driving_src/README.md

 ```

 ### Compiling Cartographer
-**leave your src folder and go to your catkin_ws first**
+**Before compiling, leave your src folder and go to your catkin_ws**

-Note the changed paths to Roboys cartographer fork:
+Works similar to the [Cartographer_ROS documentation](https://google-cartographer-ros.readthedocs.io/en/latest/compilation.html) but with some changed paths due to Roboy using its own fork of Cartographer_ROS.
 ```
 wstool init src